dwhenson/personal-site/src/posts/20220117-adding-a-service-worker.md

 To work its magic, a service worker intercepts all the network requests from your site.
 Through the JavaScript you wrote in the service worker file you can then dictate how each intercepted request should be handled.
 This mainly comes down to two options: the service worker returns files or resources from the browser cache whenever possible; or, the service worker returns files from the network whenever possible.

 In practice, at least on my site, this means that resources that don't change very often (e.g. fonts, images and CSS and JavaScript files) should be served from the browser cache when they can.
 They are most likely unchanged from any previous visits and this reduces network requests and improves performance.
-You can always "reset" a service worker and force the browser to re-download everything if you change these files.
+You can always "reset" a service worker and force the browser to re-download everything if you change any of these files.

 For other file types, which in my case means HTML files, I prefer the browser to fetch them from the network (just as if there wasn't a service worker in place).
 Unless, and here's the good part, the user is <em>offline</em>.
 If that's the case I would like the files served from the cache.
 This allows a visitor to access these pages while they are offline.
-You can also show an "offline page" to visitors if they request a page that isn't cached.
+You can also show an "offline page" to visitors if they request a page that hasn't been cached.

 If you scan through the sentences above, you can probably start to see some of the kind of flow-control you would put in your service worker's JavaScript.
 E.g. If a user is online, the file requested is of a certain type, and the file is in the cache, return it from the cache; or, alternatively: if a user is offline and the file is in the cache, return the file from the cache, but if it's not in the cache, then return the offline page.